ylireetta/tiralabra-rsa/documentation/testing.md

 The `EncryptionHelper` and `DecryptionHelper` classes are tested by creating the test data (i.e., the encrypted message) by using the `modPow()` method of the `BigInteger` class. `EncryptionHelper` result is expected to equal the result of the `modPow()` operation.
 When testing `DecryptionHelper`, `modPow()` is called again using the private key components to create the expected result.
 The result from the `DecryptionHelper` is then expected to equal the result of the second `modPow()` operation.

 The `KeyGenerator` class is tested by simply asserting that the keys are available after making the call to generate keys.

-Performance testing has not been implemented (yet?).
-I'm not entirely sure how to do that.